msharov/pam_autologin/README.md

 this variable.
 The second line is pretty much what `ExecStart` was in the file you are editing, but with the `-n` added.

-Whew.

-Unfortunately, you may run into similar problems with other apps, which prompt first and start PAM after. `lightdm`, for example, will always ask first, before initiating a PAM conversation, and so can not fully benefit from this module.
+Some PAM applications may also prevent full autologin if they prompt before PAM tells them to. `lightdm`, for example, will always ask first, before initiating a PAM conversation, and so can not fully benefit from this module.

 ## Uninstallation